CurtisNewbie/todoapp/README.md

 # Todo-App

 JavaFX app for managing TO-DOs.
-Supports both Windows and Linux platforms.
-Download it in RELEASE.
+Supports Windows, Linux and Mac.
+Download it in RELEASE or build it on your own :D.

 ## Pre-requisite